Thompson-Okanagan Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 7.9% in August 2025, up 0.8 percentage points from July.
-Compared to August last year (6.3%), the rate has increased by 1.6 percentage points.
+The unemployment rate was 5.9% in February 2026, down 0.0 percentage points from January.
+Compared to February last year (6.3%), the rate has decreased by 0.4 percentage points.

 Employment: Regional vs Local Patterns

-The strong correlation (0.70) between regional and local employment levels indicates very similar employment patterns at both geographic levels.
-This suggests that local employment closely follows regional trends.
+The weak correlation (-0.09) between regional and local employment levels indicates relatively independent employment patterns.
+This suggests that local employment dynamics are largely independent from regional trends.

 Employment Rate: Regional vs Local Patterns